Elevate and Black Ops are trails in the Iron

 If the above video does not appear on your

 browser/device, you can watch it on YouTube by clicking

-rail with attitude on the downhill side, but it's still good.
-It will be
+rail with attitude on the downhill side of your ride.
+But it's still good.

 awesome next summer!
 Much more challenging than what you'll find in

 Getting there: Shurtz Canyon Trailhead.
 Exit I-15 and head south on Old Highway 91